 Also, another excellent source of iron in the UK is fortified foods.
 Some food products, such as white, brown flour and some breakfast cereals have added iron.
 Think about including these foods in your diet as they can contribute to your iron intake.

 Our nutritionist, Nourhan, has developed a simple example of a weekly meal plan to boost your iron intake.
-Check out the iron-rich meals plan.

 How do we absorb iron?